The business is established from a home extension and borrowed space from friends in the industry.

 More space is needed.
-The company rent 3500 sq feet of warehouse space in Tring, Hertfordshire.
-The warehouse is on a first floor, not ideal when working with 350kg crates of brass.
-It’s cheap though and the extra space is utilised with an automatic polishing machine, a big improvement in polishing the profiles individually.
+The company rents 3500 sq feet of warehouse space in Tring, Hertfordshire.
+The warehouse is on the first floor, not ideal when working with 350kg crates of brass.
+It’s cheap though and the extra space is utilized with an automatic polishing machine, a big improvement in polishing the profiles individually.

 We are still a very small business with just five employees but becoming well known as specialists in quality brass products for flooring.

 Five very busy years at Tring and more space is again needed.
 A 6000 sq foot unit is available in Luton, Bedfordshire.

 The unit is in a tired state so the company fit it out to be workable over a six week period whilst slowly moving over from Tring.

 Plastics are a major part of the business though the brass range is growing rapidly.
 C.A.T. now have the largest range of solid brass profiles in the flooring industry.